JereKuusela/valheim-expand_world/README.md

 ## Server side

-This mod can be used only on the server.
+This mod can be used server only, without requiring clients to have it.
 However only following files can be configured:

 - `expand_events.yaml`: Fields enabled, duration, nearBaseOnly, biome, requiredGlobalKeys, notRequiredGlobalKeys, pauseIfNoPlayerInArea, random.
 - `expand_locations.yaml`: Only normally available or disabled [prefabs](https://valheim.fandom.com/wiki/Points_of_Interest_(POI)) can be used.